Cajun Boiled Peanuts Recipe (3 Ways!)

 The classic old-timey method…

-- Season – Mix all the ingredients in a large dutch oven.
+- Season – Mix all the ingredients in a large Dutch oven or a large pot.

 - Simmer – Bring to a boil and simmer for 2-8 hours, depending on whether you use green or raw peanuts.

 This is the slowest, but most hands-off method…

 - Season – Dump all the ingredients in a large 6+ quart slow cooker.

 - Set – Cover the crock and set the slow cooker on low.

 - Slow Cook – Cook the peanuts for 22-38 hours, depending on what type of peanuts you bought.